Rio, Greece

-Rio (Ρίο, Río, formerly Ῥίον, Rhíon; Latin: Rhium) is a town in the suburbs of Patras and a former municipality in Achaea, West Greece, Greece.
+Rio (Ρίο, Río, formerly Ῥίον, Rhíon; Latin: Rhium) is a town in the suburbs of Patras and a former municipality in Achaea, Western Greece, Greece.
 Since the 2011 local government reform it is part of the municipality Patras, of which it is a municipal unit.
 The municipal unit has an area of 98.983 km2.
-The municipal unit had a population of 14,622 in 2011.
+The municipal unit had a population of 14,219 in 2021.
 The campus of the University of Patras and the Casino Rio is located in Rio.

 Geography

 Rion is the northernmost municipal unit of the Peloponnese peninsula.
 It stretches along the southeastern coast of the Gulf of Patras, about 7 km northeast of Patras city centre.
 The nearby Strait of Rio, crossed by the Rio–Antirrio bridge, separates the Gulf of Patras from the Gulf of Corinth to the east.
 The town is dominated by the Panachaiko mountain to the southeast.

 Town layout

 The town centre is also known as Agios Georgios Riou.
 This is where the Rio railway station, on the line from Patras to Corinth, is located.
 The quarter Kastellokampos lies to the southwest of the centre.
 The ferry terminals, with services to Antirrio, are in the north, on both sides of the Rio–Antirrio bridge.
 There is a large fortress with bastions next to the bridge.
 The campus of the University of Patras and the hospital lie in the southeast, across the Greek National Road 8A.
 There are sandy beaches along the coast, and a port north of town centre.